What is NADFAS ?

 To download the trail for St Andrew’s Church Paull Click Here

 If you would like to organise a school visit or any other organisation then we can, with prior arrangement, open the church at any other time to suit you.
-To arrange a visit contact either Mandy Annison on 01964 626115 or Kay Burn on 01964 626228.
+To arrange a visit contact Mandy Annison on 01964 626115.

-There are toilets available, which are suitable for any disabled people in your party and ‘The Riverside Pop in Cafe’ within the Church is open every weekend or by prior arrangement.
+There is a toilet and ‘The Riverside Pop in coffee shop’ within the Church is open every Sunday or by prior arrangement (refreshments can be served in this area).

 Paull is a small rural village on the banks of the River Humber with a long history going back to the Domesday Book and is described in our Heritage Trail book available from the Church or any of the Pubs in the Village